 Plan a themed movie marathon.
 Anything from celebrating a sports victory to observing a holiday lends itself brilliantly to this agenda.

 Make a movie.
-Get a camcorder and some thrift store props and make a short film.
+Get some thrift store props, press record, and make a short film.

 Serve popcorn for breakfast.
 You’ll be revered as a hero.

 Set up a personalized pillowcase station.
 All you need are a handful of plain white pillowcases, a packet of colorful fabric markers, and plenty of surface area.

 Throw an indoor beach party.
 Use crepe paper or silk flowers to let everyone make their own lei, then serve up some fruity snacks.

 Break out the karaoke machine.
 The instant party-starting potential of a karaoke machine will have everyone unleashing their inner pop idol.

 Dish up a midnight snack.
 One of these simple brownie recipes should do the trick.

 Make your own jewelry with a selection of beads, ribbons, and wire.

 Transform the den into a pillow fort.
 The more blankets and sheets you have on hand, the better.

 Provide cozy, matching pajamas for everyone to wear (and to remember the evening).